ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a close-up scene where an adult is helping a young girl put on a gray face mask.
-The girl has long dark hair and is wearing a light purple shirt.
-The adult, whose face is only partially visible but also wearing a white face mask, is carefully adjusting the straps of the mask on the girl.
-The background is slightly blurred but appears to be outdoors with greenery and colorful elements, possibly flowers or decorations.
+The image shows a close-up scene featuring two people, both wearing face masks.
+The focus is on an adult's hands as they adjust the mask strap of a young girl.
+The girl has long dark hair and wears a light purple T-shirt with a small colorful graphic on the front.
+The background includes vibrant plants and flowers, adding a natural, outdoor setting to the image.
 There is no visible text in the image.

-The key elements include:
-- Adult adjusting the mask on the girl.
-- Girl wearing a light purple shirt.
-- Both individuals wearing face masks.
-- Outdoor setting with plants and colors in the background.

-This image could effectively illustrate themes of health, safety, family care, or community efforts in an annual development report.
+The image conveys a moment of care and health safety, likely relating to themes of community well-being, protection, or public health measures, which could be relevant for an annual development report's section on health or community programs.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p24_img1.png)